 Many of your park projects, including Bryant Park and Hermann Park, have won awards from ASLA and other organizations.
 Do these projects all share a common philosophy?
-In your mind, which best met their social, economic and sustainability objectives?

 What you're asking is what do many of these things have in common in terms of people, and their needs, and uses.
 Our office really believes that everything we do is really about people.
 But, we also believe that everything we do for people should be both environmentally supportive to them and the environment, and also be wonderful places to be either together or alone.
 We try to address the dilemmas of the individual and the group.
 We try to be open and accessible.
 We try to make things that are enduring and won't fall apart, and have lasting qualities.
 We also know that no matter what we do, everything that matters really does require maintenance.
 You have to make things people care enough about to want to maintain.